James Michaels: Contributions

-In the 1950s Mr. Michaels foresaw the growth of the then nascent mutual fund industry.
+In the 1950s Michaels foresaw the growth of the then nascent mutual fund industry.
 Michaels was integral in the development of Forbes' grading system of the long-term performance of funds.

 He helped create the Forbes 400 ranking of America's richest people, first published in 1982.

 Mentorship and influence

-Mr. Michaels has been cited as mentoring and influencing a long and influential group of writers, journalists, and editors including (but not necessarily limited to): Norman Pearlstine, Allan Sloan, Richard Behar, David Churbuck, Gretchen Morgenson, Kenneth Fisher, Peter Brimelow, William M Reddig Jr and Ed Finn.
+Michaels has been cited as mentoring and influencing an influential group of writers, journalists, and editors including Norman Pearlstine, Allan Sloan, Richard Behar, David Churbuck, Gretchen Morgenson, Kenneth Fisher, Peter Brimelow, William M Reddig Jr and Ed Finn.

 Awards

 Michaels was honored with many awards, including a special Gerald Loeb Award (1972), Editor of the Year by Ad Week (1983), and the Greald Loeb Lifetime Achievement Award (1994).
 The TJFR Group honored Michaels by naming him one of the Top Ten Business News Luminaries of the Century.

 Death

-James Michaels died at age 86 of pneumonia on October 2, 2007 in Manhattan.
+James Michaels died at age 86 of pneumonia on October 2, 2007, in Manhattan.
 Michaels was a resident of Manhattan and Rhinebeck, New York, at the time of his death.
 Michaels was survived by his wife, Jean Briggs, whom he married June 29, 1985.
-Jean Briggs spent time as a senior editor and manager of the reporter/resesarcher department at Forbes.
+Jean Briggs spent time as a senior editor and manager of the reporter/researcher department at Forbes.
 He was also survived by his brother (Albert), sister (Harriet), three children from a previous marriage, and six granddaughters.